Richard-ZH-Yang/To-Do-List/README.md

 enough too only make the Task class has one field named isImportant.
 And I also planed to separate default list module and customized module.
 But it is really not necessary to have two lists of that.

+Furthermore, I should have a method that can add BasicList to the field customizedList and defaultList instead of doing this operation in the UI package.
+And I should also make the getter for the 2 list of BasicList to be unmodifiable.

 To add more features, I would make a bidirectional association between TaskListEditor and Tool.
 I would create a feature for the current tool, which user could use the keyboard input like ENTER to keep using this tool.

 Finally, I would finish implementing the TaskEditor GUI to have the same feature as Console UI.
-In current stage, my GUI can only focus on one BasicList, but it should have contained a list of BasicList, and user could do operations about these lists.
+In current stage, my
+GUI can only focus on one BasicList, but it should have contained a list of BasicList, and user could do operations about these lists.